 This didn’t work out — I often found myself in situations where personality traits being expressed weren’t unusual enough to be noticeably mimicked, or else there were multiple conflicting ones present, so I often just defaulted to a sort of coy, demure affect.
 It seemed to suit this character well enough.
 She would try to be charming, without actually ever opening up and letting herself be vulnerable in any way.
 Sabri was extremely defensive, and pathologically slow to trust.
 A little known fact about her: she always had at least one, if not multiple, daggers secreted about her person.

 In addition to her courtly manners, I decided that Sabri should perceive fashion and beauty as a source of power.
 Again, a very small, limited source of power, but one that was available to her, even as a hostage.
-She would always try to make the best of her appearance, alway making sure to do her hair and makeup, and tended to wear the most expensive and appealing clothing she could, despite the fact that most Disciples of the Tempest tended to dress in austere styles.
+She would always try to make the best of her appearance, always making sure to do her hair and makeup, and tended to wear the most expensive and appealing clothing she could, despite the fact that most Disciples of the Tempest tended to dress in austere styles.

-This afforded some more fun with costuming; I felt it justified in creating custom jewelry, using pretty prints with a bit of shine in the patterns, wearing flowers in my hair, and playing around with makeup, though I did, at some point, come to resent my own character a bit.
+This afforded some more fun with costuming; I felt justified in creating custom jewelry, using pretty prints with a bit of shine in the patterns, wearing flowers in my hair, and playing around with makeup, though I did, at some point, come to resent my own character a bit.
 She was a diva, and she made it that much harder to resist new cotton prints at the fabric store.
 (Sabri ended the LARP with a fairly sizable wardrobe, including a haori made from silk from Japan, and a gray shearling winter coat that proved to be one of my most difficult projects ever.)
 It also made packing more difficult, and getting ready in the mornings that much more time consuming.

 My next character may well be a salt-of-the-earth type.

-In addition to hidden daggers, Sabri also had a habit of always carrying small mirrors on her, and she would check her appearance in them often, even at seemingly inappropriate times, she as just before heading out to a battle, or just after one ended.
+In addition to hidden daggers, Sabri also had a habit of always carrying small mirrors on her, and she would check her appearance in them often, even at seemingly inappropriate times, such as just before heading out to a battle, or just after one ended.
 (She would also stop in front of any mirror that popped up in modules.)
 People generally assumed this had to do with being shallow and vain, and Sabri never disabused anyone of the notion, since her concern with her appearance made a nice cover-up.
 (I don’t think Sabri was actually vain, since vanity implies thinking highly of her own appearance, which she didn’t — just just tried to always do her best with what she had.
 She also wasn’t exactly shallow, as she wasn’t into beauty for beauty’s sake, but rather saw it as an avenue to a minor form of social power.)

 In truth, there was a bit in Sabri’s backstory about a spirit who would communicate with her by manipulating her reflection, and though she didn’t fully trust it, its hints and suggestions always panned out, so she would often check to see if it had anything to tell her.
 I think this habit was memorable to other players and tended to amuse people, so I’m very happy I developed it for Sabri.